 Can use less complicated batteries because they are more power efficient.

 While AirFinder does have “direct to cellular” access points, we prefer our Symphony Link (LoRa) access points (SLAPs - an acronym I say as much as possible).
-These allow all those BLE message to get back to a central gateway, which can then be backhauled via cellular (or Ethernet).
+These allow all those Bluetooth LE message to get back to a central gateway, which can then be backhauled via cellular (or Ethernet).
 Since the cost-per-SIM is a big driver in cellular IOT costs, this saves a bunch of cellular fees.

-Because Enterprise networks are under a heavy burden of security management, and just getting permission to connect your BLE reader to your customer’s network can take months and reams of paperwork.
+Because Enterprise networks are under a heavy burden of security management, and just getting permission to connect your Bluetooth LE reader to your customer’s network can take months and reams of paperwork.
 If you’ve ever had to fill out your customer’s software/hardware security documentation checklist, you know what I’m talking about.
 A stand-alone IOT network starts to look pretty attractive.